MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitCore/PaymentAsset.md

 ---
-title: PaymentAsset - Common Data Model | Microsoft Docs
+title: PaymentAsset in nonProfitCore - Common Data Model | Microsoft Docs
 description: Payment Asset represents the assets associated with specific types of payments including, but not limited to, in-kind gifts, stocks and securities..
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Payment Asset
+# Payment Asset in nonProfitCore

 Payment Asset represents the assets associated with specific types of payments including, but not limited to, in-kind gifts, stocks and securities..